MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 5. On the Logic App page for *PostMessageTeams-OnAlert*, select **Edit**.

-6. Select the **Connections** block.
+6. Select the **When a response to an Azure Sentinel alert is triggered** block.

+7. Select **Change connection**.

+8. Select **Add new**, and sign in with your Azure subscription admin credentials when prompted.

+9. Now select the **Alert - Get incident** block.

+10. Select **Change connection**.

+11. Select the connection that has your Azure subscription admin credentials under *Display Name*.

+12. Now select the **Connections** block.

-7. Select **Add new**, and sign in with your admin Azure subscription admin credentials when prompted.
+13. Select **Add new**, and sign in with your Azure subscription admin credentials when prompted.

-8. In the **Post a message** block, for the Team, select the **X** at the end of the edit box.
+14. Now in the **Post a message** block, for the Team select the **X** at the end of the edit box.
 The edit box will be changed to a dropdown with a listing of the available teams from Microsoft Teams.
 Select **SOC**.

-9. For the Channel, select the **X** at the end of the edit box.
+15. For the Channel, select the **X** at the end of the edit box.
 The edit box will be changed to a dropdown with a listing of the Channels.
 Select **New Alerts**.

-10. Select **Save** on the command bar.
+16. Select **Save** on the command bar.

 The Logic App will be used in a future lab.